xuankimtran/docs-1/pages/katalon-studio/docs/Handle-webdrivers-with-event-firing-webdrivers.md

 You can use `WebDriverEventListener` to handle events started by the WebDriver, which happens for example, before or after navigation, before or after a click.
 If `EventFiringWebDriver` is a class that wraps around the WebDriver to throw events, `WebDriverEventListeners` is an interface to catch WebDriver events.
 You can learn more about this interface from the Selenium documentation here: [WebDriverEventListener](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/support/events/WebDriverEventListener.html)

-Below is an example of how to add a custom `WebDriverEventListener`:
+Below is an example use of a custom `WebDriverEventListener`:

 1. Create a new keyword to handle WebDriver events.
 - Go to **File > New > Keywords**.
 Name it as **MyCustomWebEventListener**.
 Click **OK**.